 The law enforcement community no longer believes Wiles is hiding in Clarendon County, which lies outside Columbia.

 A U.S. Marshals Service spokesperson told WLTX that a search is now underway in Lexington County, involving the FBI, the South Carolina Law Enforcement Division (SLED), the Lexington County Sheriff’s Department and the Carolina Regional Fugitive Task Force.

-The police have described Wiles as a white male around 5 feet 10 inches tall and weighing 160 pounds.
 He has gray and black hair and a tattoo saying “Melissa” on the right side of his neck, they said.